Information, Shops & Services in the Lomaiviti Islands© FijiPocketGuide.com

 Of course, resorts and accommodations in the Lomaiviti Islands endeavour to keep guests fed through their on-site restaurant or with pre-arranged meals.
 For casual dining in the Lomaivitis, however, you’ll have to turn to Levuka, which has the following restaurants:

-- Kims Paak Kum Loong, Beach Street, Levuka, Ovalau
+• Paak Kum Long/Naova’ke Uptown Cafe, Beach Street, Levuka, Ovalau

-While light medications (like painkillers), baby products and toiletries are often sold in supermarkets in Levuka, prescription medication and health treatments may be dealt with at the hospital.
-There is also a police station in the Lomaivitis, only found on Ovalau.
+While light medications (like painkillers), baby products and toiletries are often sold in supermarkets in Levuka, prescription medication and health treatments may be dealt with at the hospital or health centres.
+We recommend bringing any medications you need, along with the items we list in What Medication to Pack in Your First Aid Kit for Fiji, to the Lomaiviti Islands due to the limited supplies on the islands.

 Levuka Hospital